 - Adults and Teens who were baptized Catholic, but never received First Communion or Confirmation.

-We meet on Mondays from 7 to 8:30 PM in the Fireside Room of the Pastoral Center.
-The program starts in September and concludes on Easter Sunday.
+We meet on Wednesdays from 7 to 8:30 PM in the St. Cyprian Rectory.
+The program begins in September and concludes on Easter Sunday.

-We meet on Thursday from 7 to 8:30 PM in the School Creed Center.
+We meet on Tuesdays from 7 to 8:30 PM in St. Cyprian School Building.
 The program starts in September and concludes on Easter Sunday.

 If you or someone you know would like to learn more about RCIA, please contact Mary Morvay (St. Cyprian Worship Site) at 708–453–5719 or Ruthanne Swiatkowski (St. Celestine Worship Site), Coordinator of Religious Education by phone at 708–453–2555 or email@example.com.